ojaskavathe/JankRenderer/README.md

 # newOpenGL
-Just learning the workings of openGL
+Just learning the workings of openGL.
-# Super basic renderer with some support for cubemaps and transparency
+Super basic renderer with some support for cubemaps and transparency.